Share-Based Awards and Cash-Based Awards

-Restricted stock fair value at grant date - The grant date fair value of restricted stock granted during 2018, 2017 and 2016 was $0.3 million each year for all years presented based on the Company’s closing price on the date of grant.
+Restricted stock fair value at grant date: The grant date fair value of restricted stock granted during 2016, 2015 and 2014 was $0.3 million for all periods based on the Company’s closing price on the date of grant.

-Restricted stock fair value at vested date - The fair value of the restricted stock that vested during 2018, 2017 and 2016 was $0.7 million, $0.1 million and $0.1 million, respectively, based on the Company’s closing price on the date of vesting.
+Restricted stock fair value at vested date: The fair value of the restricted stock that vested during 2016, 2015 and 2014 was $0.1 million, $0.1 million and $0.3 million, respectively, based on the Company’s closing price on the date of vesting.

 A summary of compensation expense under share-based payment arrangements and the related tax benefit is as follows (in thousands):

-As of December 31, 2018, unrecognized share-based compensation expense related to our awards of RSUs and Restricted Shares was $6.4 million and $0.4 million, respectively.
-Unrecognized compensation expense will be recognized through November 2020 for our RSUs and April 2021 for our Restricted Shares.
+As of December 31, 2016, unrecognized share-based compensation expense related to our awards of RSUs and Restricted Shares was $9.7 million and $0.4 million, respectively.
+Unrecognized compensation expense will be recognized through November 2018 for RSUs and April 2019 for Restricted Shares.

 Share-Based Awards and Cash-Based Awards Compensation Expense